Predictive Dialer System Logic

 • Contact Lists: Contacts Lists

-ontact Lists contains the individual documents containing the numbers to be dialed by your Agents.
+Contact Lists contains the individual documents containing the numbers to be dialed by your Agents.
 These documents may include a variety of information such as name, address, and account number.
-Contacts Lists Under “Contacts Lists”, [Users] are able ...
+Contacts Lists Under “Contacts Lists”, [Users] are ...